-The Notice of the Annual General Meeting is set out on pages 55 to 56 and all shareholders are invited to attend in person if they wish or by proxy if they are unable to attend.
-A form of proxy is enclosed for you to complete according to the instructions printed on it and send to the Parent Company's registrar.
-All proxies must be received by the registrar by 11 am on 18 June 2018.
+The Notice of the Annual General Meeting is set out on pages 55 to 57 and all shareholders are invited to attend in person if they wish or by proxy if they are unable to attend.
+A form of proxy is enclosed for you to complete according to the instructions printed on it and send to the postage paid address.
+All proxies must be received by 11 am on 16 June 2019.
 Appointment of a proxy will not prevent you from attending and voting at the Meeting if you subsequently find that you are able to do so.